 Fishing is allowed in four different districts of the forest, which includes the Cottage Grove Ranger District, the Diamond Lake Ranger District, the North Umpqua Ranger District, and the Tiller Ranger District.

 Keep These Things in Mind

 First of all, in the warmer months, a special substance can grow in the waters called Blue-Green Algae.
-If this algae gets into the body of a human being, it can cause them to get sick.
-If it gets in the body of dog, it can actually kill them, so watch your pets.
+If this alga gets into the body of a human being, it can cause them to get sick.
+If it gets in the body of a dog, it can actually kill them, so watch your pets.

-As our mutual friend, Smokey the Bear, has told us, fires remain a constant threat among forests.
+As our mutual friend Smokey the Bear has told us, fires remain a constant threat among forests.

 Toketee Falls is Only the Beginning